-- Your Dean's Office can be a great place to start (grad chairs to lead dean or grad studies. - They may be familiar with the issue and have insights and strategies to address the problem. - Academic Affairs and Graduate Studies, depending on the issues, would be good next offices to consult about these types of issues.
+Your Dean's Office can be a great place to start.

+They may be familiar with the issue and have insights and strategies to address the problem.

+Academic Affairs, depending on the issue(s), would be good next offices to consult about these types of issues.
 We may have more history about the parties involved and can offer ideas on approach.